Predstan/Lane-Finder/README.md

 Using Python and OpenCV, I will recognize lane lines in images and videos for this project.
 The term "Open-Source Computer Vision" refers to a software package that includes a number of helpful tools for evaluating images and addressing computer vision challenges.

-Result output will look similar to this image below:
+Result output will look is attached to this image below:

 <img src="examples/laneLines_thirdPass.jpg" width="480" alt="Combined Image" />

-### Running
+Running Pipeline
+---

 To Run

 Step 1: Install Python 3

 To run this project, you will need Python 3 along with the numpy, matplotlib, and OpenCV libraries, as well as Jupyter Notebook installed.

-I recommend downloading and installing the Anaconda Python 3 distribution from Continuum Analytics because it comes prepackaged with many of the Python dependencies you will need for this and future projects, makes it easy to install OpenCV, and includes Jupyter Notebook.
-Beyond that, it is one of the most common Python distributions used in data analytics and machine learning, so a great choice if you're getting started in the field.

 Choose the appropriate Python 3 Anaconda install package for your operating system here.
 Download and install the package.